OpenTermsArchive/contrib-versions/Linkedin/Privacy Policy.md

 2.5.
 Sharing Information with Affiliates

-We may share your personal information with our LinkedIn affiliates outside of the LinkedIn entity that is your data controller (for example, LinkedIn Corporation may share your information with LinkedIn Ireland Limited, or other LinkedIn operating entities) as necessary to provide the Services.
+We may share your personal information with our LinkedIn affiliates outside of the LinkedIn entity that is your data controller (for example, LinkedIn Corporation may share your information with LinkedIn Ireland, or other LinkedIn operating entities) as necessary to provide the Services.
 By agreeing to this Privacy Policy, you are consenting to this sharing.

 Additionally, if you opt-in to binding your LinkedIn account with SlideShare.net, a site owned by LinkedIn but operating under its own user agreement and privacy policy, both LinkedIn and SlideShare.net will receive and share information about your use of their respective services to improve your experience on each.
 For example, SlideShare will be able to recommend better content to you based on your LinkedIn content preferences.